-“Employees facing workplace discrimination and mistreatment can confront real turmoil and disruption to their lives and sense of well-being.
-We are motivated to help our clients take control over their circumstances, and to help obtain fair treatment and justice to the greatest extent possible.”
+“Employees facing workplace discrimination and mistreatment often confront turmoil and disruption to their sense of well-being.
+We are motivated by the opportunity to help clients take control over their circumstances and obtain justice to the greatest extent possible.”

-Jonathan C. Puth is a founding member of Correia & Puth and an advocate for the civil rights of employees throughout the Washington metropolitan region.
-Mr. Puth represents clients with claims of sexual harassment, workplace discrimination, whistleblower retaliation, and claims for wages, commissions, and contract rights.
-Mr. Puth is admitted to practice before the state and federal courts of the District of Columbia and Maryland, and the United States Supreme Court.
+Jonathan C. Puth is a founding member of Correia & Puth and is an advocate for the civil rights of employees in the Washington, DC area and nationally.
+Mr. Puth has successfully represented clients subjected to sexual harassment, workplace discrimination, and whistleblower retaliation, and employees seeking unpaid wages and commissions.
+Mr. Puth also represents executives, and negotiates employment contracts and severance agreements.

 Throughout his career Mr. Puth has continually devoted his practice to the representation of employees, not employers, with claims of sex harassment, whistleblower retaliation, discrimination, wage and commission theft, severance negotiations, contract disputes, and employee counseling.